 Some parents wish to provide an Aide/ABA Therapist for their child.
 This requires some advance paperwork from the agency and parent.
 Please contact our office for details about providing your own aide support.

 For some children with special needs, they may need just a little extra support in the start of camp.
-Our CILT (Camper In Leadership Training) volunteer program could be an option; we have a Teen Buddy program for such situations to help initiate a smooth transition to independence at camp.
+Our CILT (Camper In Leadership Training) program could be an option; we have a Teen Buddy program for such situations to help initiate a smooth transition to independence at camp.
 Campers who need the Teen Buddy, must attend camp for ten days (M-F) for the two weeks in order to qualify for the Teen Buddy help.

 This is a temporary two–week option that some campers with special needs could benefit from.
 The program would consist of a volunteer high school CILT (Camper In Leadership Training)that would participate in and sometimes facilitate activities with your child.
-Please keep in mind that these TEEN volunteers are not ABA therapists and have very little special needs training.
+Please keep in mind that these TEENS are not ABA therapists and have very little special needs training.
 They are only there a short time to provide support for the transition into camp life.
 Some campers are fine with a little redirection from a counselor and some may need a little short term one on one help in order to participate.

 Teen Buddies will Change: They rotate each week and sometimes daily (depending on the circumstances).
-We cannot make guarantees that a child will get a favorite Teen Buddy, nor can we guarantee gender the Teen Buddy will be.
+We cannot make guarantees that a child will get a favorite Teen Buddy, nor can we guarantee the gender the Teen Buddy will be.
 When working with CILTS/Teen Buddies it is a fluid situation and we will do our best to give your child the opportunity to participate.

 THE FIRST WEEK WITH A TEEN BUDDY: